Mysterious hepatitis: Unicamp HC investigates two suspected cases in children

 The disease, which affects children, is investigated in several Brazilian states (read more below), it is not caused by any of the known hepatitis viruses (A, B, C, D and E) and may have among its causes an as yet unclear relationship between covid-19 and a type of adenovirus.

-In the country, one of the cases is that of a 14-year-old girl from Ibimirim, in the interior of Pernambuco, who was hospitalized in a coma and had to undergo an emergency liver transplant on Friday last week (20).
+In the country, one of the cases is that of a 14-year-old girl from Ibimirim, Pernambuco, who was hospitalized in a coma and had to undergo an emergency liver transplant on Friday last week (20).

 HYPOTHESES